 Erosion of the soil, for many years, was the result of an aggressive combination of frosts, summer heat, rain, and strong winds.
 The rendered figures of interesting shapes are similar to those in Colorado (USA), Dolomites (Italy), and Djavolja Varos (Serbia).

-Aladza was built by a close associate of Mimar Sinan, the most famous Ottoman architect, and its greatest value is that all the later mosques were built on the idea of Aladza Mosque.
+Aladza was built by a close associate of Mimar Sinan, the most famous Ottoman architect, and its greatest value is that all the later mosques were built on the idea of the Aladza Mosque.
 Aladzha has been included in the cultural heritage of Bosnia and Herzegovina and in the UNESCO World Heritage List.

 After visiting Aladza Mosque in Foca, we continue our East Bosnia tour by going to Gorazde – one of the most beautiful towns in East Bosnia.
 Tourquise Drina River is a real pearl of this town, a river that takes the breath away.

-Besides is nature beauties, it is historically a very important city.
-In our tour, we will focus on its significance in the 1992-1995 War in Bosnia as it was the only town on the coast of river Drina that managed to defend from the aggressors.
+Besides its natural beauties, it is historically a very important city.
+In our tour, we will focus on its significance in the 1992-1995 War in Bosnia as it was the only town on the coast of river Drina that managed to defend itself from the aggressors.